JulietRL/PS07/README.md

 Private colleges appear to have higher graduation rates than public colleges.
 However, the majority of both types of colleges have graduation rates higher than 35-40%.

-Figure 2: Room and board costs for Private and Public Colleges
+Figure 2: Room and Board Costs for Private and Public Colleges
 --------------------------------------------------------------

 ``` r